MrValtancoli/football-dss-with-io/README.md

 `best_strategy` uses dynamic weights (context-aware); `baseline_strategy` is pure geometric fit (static).
 When these differ, it means match conditions shifted the recommendation.

+## Figure Generation

+The `--figures` flag activates `dss_figures.py`, which reads the three JSON sources (input, output, strategy templates) and produces four types of diagnostic plots.

+**Radar plots (per scenario)** — Team profile overlaid with the top-3 recommended strategies.
+Shows at a glance where team capabilities align or diverge from what each strategy demands.
+Color-coded by strategy category.

+**Ranking bar charts (per scenario)** — Horizontal bars comparing adjusted (DSS) vs raw (baseline) distances for the top-N strategies.
+Makes the gap between first and second choice immediately visible.

+**Cross-scenario overview** — Two-panel summary across all scenarios.
+Top panel: baseline, DSS-adjusted, and raw distances side by side.
+Bottom panel: match conditions (fatigue, morale, score differential, time remaining) that drove each recommendation.
+Designed to reveal whether the system actually differentiates across contexts.

+**Baseline delta chart** — Per-scenario comparison of the context adjustment (raw − adjusted) for each ranked strategy.
+Green bars indicate the DSS reduced the distance (context-fit bonus), red bars indicate a penalty.
+Highlights which scenarios benefit most from dynamic weighting.

+All figures are saved as PNG at 180 dpi.
+The default output directory is `figures/` alongside the results file, overridable with `--figdir`.

 ## Architecture

 ### Computation Pipeline